volumio/Build/README.md

 You do not have to build the architecture and the image at the same time.

-Example: Build the architecture for x86 first and the image version RC1 in a second step:
+Example: Build the architecture for x86 first and the image version MyVersion in a second step:

  * ./build.sh -b x86

- * ./build.sh -d x86 -v RC1
+ * ./build.sh -d x86 -v MyVersion